- On this page:

 will have + verb 3 (past participle)

 NOTE – There is no future tense in English.
 Instead we use a variety of forms to talk about the future.
-Will (in this case with have + verb 3) is one of those forms.
-In many student grammars (and here!) this form is referred to as future perfect for convenient comparison with similar perfect forms in the present and past.
-See this post about tense and aspect for more.
+WILL (in this case with have + verb 3) is one of those forms.
+In many student grammar books (and here!) this form is referred to as future perfect for convenient comparison with similar perfect forms in the present and past.
+See this post about tense and aspect.

 Not an idea as such, but more of a question.
 How can you put the future perfect tense into some kind of theme with an activation that upper intermediates can relate to?
 I’m really struggling with this.. help!